 Savoury Cheese and Chive Puff Pastry Swirls

 These savoury cheese and chive puff pastry swirls are made with shop-bought pastry and take minutes to prepare.
-The perfect snack or picnic item, you can adapt them in so many ways.
+You can enjoy them as part of a picnic, or as the perfect party appetizer, and they can be adapted in so many ways.

 Why is puff pastry difficult to make at home?